(All fields required)

 Zhang K, Johnson JA, Biroschak J, Villanueva J, Lee SM, Bleesing JJ, Risma KA, Wenstrup RJ, Filipovich AH.
 Familial haemophagocytic lymphohistiocytosis in patients who are heterozygous for the A91V perforin variation is often associated with other genetic defects.
 Int J Immunogenet.
 2007 Aug;34(4):231-3

-Elizabeth A. Ulm, MS Genetic Counselor, Division of Human Genetics
+Elizabeth A. Ulm, LGC Genetic Counselor, Division of Human Genetics

 Brian D. Richardson Lab Supervisor, Molecular Genetics Laboratory, Division of Human Genetics